Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL Week 9, World Series, NBA

-Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Ravens vs. Dolphins picks on Thursday, Oct.
-30
+Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, NBA, World Series picks on Friday, Oct.
+31

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-Thursday is a travel day for MLB and the World Series, but there are still lots of other sports to wager on across many of the best DFS apps.
-There's, of course, 'Thursday Night Football' with the Dolphins vs. Ravens, in which you can utilize the latest Betr Picks promo code CBSSPORTS.
-There are also 11 NHL contests and four NBA matchups to whet your appetite, with player props available across multiple sports.
+Friday is more than just Halloween, as it's a day jam-packed with sports action and loads of betting opportunities on many of the best DFS apps.
+There's Game 6 of the World Series, the start of the NBA Cup, three NHL contests and three FBS games as well.
+Thus, the latest Betr Picks promo code CBSSPORTS comes at an opportune time, and this promotion isn't just limited to the day's sports as you could also make prop picks on the upcoming NFL games.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.